-Your health care provider may recommend a low-salt diet if you have constrictive pericarditis.
+Your provider may recommend a low-salt diet if you have constrictive pericarditis.

 Avoid saturated fats, alcohol, and sugars, which can increase inflammation and weaken your immune system.

-Although there are no nutritional supplements that specifically treat pericarditis, these may strengthen your immune system and your heart health:
+Although there are no nutritional supplements that specifically treat pericarditis, the following nutritional supplements may strengthen your immune system and your heart health:

-- Vitamin E (400 IU per day) and vitamin C (1,000 - 1,500 mg per day) are antioxidants that may promote heart health, although evidence is mixed.
-Vitamin E can increase the risk of bleeding, especially if you already take blood-thinners.
+- Vitamin E and vitamin C. Antioxidants that may promote heart health, although evidence is mixed.
+Vitamin E can increase the risk of bleeding, especially if you already take blood thinners.
 Vitamin E may interact with a number of medications, so ask your doctor before taking it.

-- Magnesium (200 mg two to three times per day) helps your heart work efficiently.
-Magnesium interacts with many medications as well as other herbs and supplements, and may lower blood pressure, so talk to your doctor before taking magnesium.
-Do not take magnesium if you have kidney damage.
+- Magnesium.
+Helps your heart work efficiently.
+Magnesium interacts with many medications, herbs, and supplements, and may lower blood pressure.
+Talk to your doctor before taking magnesium.
+DO NOT take magnesium if you have kidney damage.

-- Bromelain (250 - 500 mg three times per day between meals) is an enzyme derived from pineapple.
+- Bromelain.
+An enzyme derived from pineapple.
 It helps fight inflammation and may increase the effectiveness of antibiotic therapy.
-Bromelain can increase the risk of bleeding, so ask your doctor before taking bromelain if you also take blood-thinners or NSAIDs.
+Bromelain can increase the risk of bleeding, so ask your doctor before taking bromelain if you also take blood thinners or NSAIDs.
 People with stomach ulcers should avoid bromelain.
 If taken with antibiotics, bromelain may increase the levels of antibiotic in the body, which could be dangerous.

-- Fish oil (1.5 g two times per day) helps lower inflammation over time.
-Fish oil can increase the risk of bleeding, so ask your doctor before taking fish oil if you also take blood-thinners.
+- Fish oil helps lower inflammation over time.
+Fish oil can increase the risk of bleeding, so ask your doctor before taking fish oil if you also take blood thinners.

-Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
+Herbs are a way to strengthen and tone the body's systems.
+As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (such as capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. of herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 Although there are no herbs that specifically treat pericarditis, some may strengthen your immune system and your heart health.
 Take these herbs only under your doctor's supervision.